iifl-logo

 Emphasis of Matter

-We draw your attention to Note 49 of the accompanying standalone financial statements which, describes the uncertainty related to the outcome of ongoing litigation with the Competition Commission of India.
+We draw your attention to Note 50(b) of the accompanying standalone financial statements which, describes the uncertainty related to the outcome of ongoing litigations with the Competition Commission of India pending with

 Key Audit Matters